yoogol/project-three-ys/README.md

 TODO:
-[x] save user's score into db (find user, get their score updated) [x] update score when the task is checked and when the task is unchecked
+[x] save user's score into db (find user, get their score updated) [x] update score when the task is checked and when the task is unchecked [] grab score for scoreboard by weekly
+[] create ability to join somebody else's team

 [] create logic for calculating weekly score and update the scoreboard [x] add time completed  and week completed
-  [] retrieve user's scores at login
+  [x] retrieve user's scores at login
 [] create logic for determining the winner  after one week is up [] figure out date format with displaying tasks
 [] figure out date format when editing tasks in a format